Economy of India under the British Raj: Taxation

 Taxation by the British, up to 50% of income in parts of India, was so burdensome on the population that they were forced to flee their lands.
 This form of revenue generation was a departure from the practices deployed by Indian rulers in the past, who primarily raised funds through global and regional trade networks rather than through taxing farmers.
 Under the zamindari revenue system deployed by the British, farmers were no longer taxed a percentage of their crops produced.
 Rather, they were taxed a percentage of the land rent payments, regardless of the success or failure of the crops.
 According to estimates by the British, agricultural taxes were two to three times higher than before British rule, and the highest in the world.

+Beginning in 1766, tax revenue generated by Bengal alone amounted to roughly one-quarter of the public revenue collected in Britain.
+In the 1830s to 1850s, the Company's annual revenue collections of £20 million to £25 million amounted to roughly half of what was generated in Britain.

 However, P. J. Marshall argues that the British regime did not make any sharp breaks with the traditional economy, and that control was largely left in the hands of regional rulers.
 The economy was sustained by general conditions of prosperity through the latter part of the 18th century, excepting the frequent famines with high fatality rates.
 Marshall notes the British raised revenue through local tax administrators and kept the old Mughal rates of taxation.
 Marshall wrote that the British managed this primarily indigenous-controlled economy through cooperation with Indian elites.